Waldorf Early Childhood Educator Training;

 - Speech II

-Mentoring and Evaluation
+Mentoring and Evaluation Birth to Three

 Each student is assigned a Supervising Mentor who is available to communicate with the student on a regular basis and assist with the arrangement of practicums and observations.

-Written reports are required from the Practicum Supervisor and from the student after practicum completion.
+In addition, written reports are required from the Practicum Supervisor and from the student after practicum completion.
 The student submits reports after the observation visit as well.